 Getting out of the “Circle of Scarcity” and back to the “Circle of Prosperity” is the most pressing challenge facing Oregon’s elected and community leaders.
 Click on the graph to enlarge the image.

-Issue #1: Oregonians' Personal Income Has Fallen Off of the U.S. Pace
+Issue #1: Oregonians’ Personal Income Has Fallen Off the U.S. Pace

-After peaking at 102% of the national average in 1976 during the height of Oregon’s timber economy, Oregon's personal income levels tumbled compared to the rest of the nation during the 1980s.
-The 1980's were a particularly hard time for Oregon as a national housing recession, foreign competition, automation and environmental regulation took a major toll on employment in Oregon's forest products industry (although its a mere fraction of what it once was, Oregon is still the leading producer of residential lumber in the United States).
-Click here to learn more about the decline of Oregon's forest products industry.
+After peaking at 102% of the national average in 1976 —during the height of Oregon’s timber economy — Oregon’s personal income levels tumbled compared to the rest of the nation during the 1980’s.
+This was a particularly hard time for Oregon as a national housing recession, foreign competition, automation, and environmental regulation took a major toll on employment in Oregon’s forest products industry.
+(Although the industry is a fraction of its peak size, it remains the leading producer of residential lumber in the United States.)
+Click here to learn more about the decline of Oregon’s forest products industry.